 Use these follow-up pages to move from the main estimate into worked examples, explanations and the questions that change awards most often.

-A guide to rent and housing support in the UK — Universal Credit housing costs, Housing Benefit, Council Tax Reduction and related help for private and social renters.
+UK rent and housing support: Universal Credit housing costs, Housing Benefit and Council Tax Reduction for private and social renters.
+2026/27.